Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

 Note that in the definition of the Margulis riser, $i(v)$ is identified with a non-separating simple closed curve on $S$.
 The Margulis riser will take the place of Margulis tubes in doubly degenerate hyperbolic 3-manifolds.
 See also Definitions \ref{def-stairstep} and \ref{def-tstairstep} below clarifying the use of the word ``riser.''

 Let $i: T \to \CC(S)$ be a tight tree of non-separating curves.
-The {\bf blow-up} $\BU (T)$ of $T$ is a {\it metric tree} obtained from $T$ by replacing the $\half-$neighborhood of each $v \in T$ by the tree-link $T_v$ (see \cite[Section 2.3]{mahan-hyp} for a more detailed description).
+The {\bf blow-up} $\BU (T)$ of $T$ is a {\it metric tree} obtained from $T$ by replacing the $\half-$neighborhood of each $v \in T$ by the tree-link $T_v$ (see \cite[Section 2.3]{mahan-hyp} for a more detailed description). {The condition $L \geq k+1$ after Lemma \ref{lem-tlink} guarantees that any two terminal vertices/leaves of $\BU (T)$ are at a distance at least one from each other.}

 Assembling the topological building blocks $M_v$ according to the combinatorics of $\BU (T)$, we get the following:

 \begin{defn} The {\bf topological model corresponding to a tight tree $T$ } of non-separating curves is $\Pi: M_T \to \BU(T)$ will denote the natural projection giving $M_T$ the structure of a surface bundle over the tree $\but$. \end{defn}